poems4u/poems4u/content/poems/posts/thehugpost/Thehug.md .md

 We won't dream, <br>
 and we won't dream of remaining.

-And when he finally lets our dyad alone, <br>
+When he finally lets our dyad alone, <br>
-All three of us will be there, <br>
+All three of us will be gathered there; <br>
 Our souls will be as close as they once were

 Before All Ages.